North of the River Branch

 Peppard is the Reading ward most significantly affected by the possible closure of Chiltern Edge secondary school in adjoining South Oxfordshire and this is a strong campaigning issue for our newly elected MP Matt Rodda , our Caversham councillors and the local party.

 Thames Ward has a population of around 9,750, an electorate of around 7,300 and about 3,800 dwellings (most commonly detached).
 It has always been represented by Conservative councillors apart from a brief period with two Independent Conservatives.
-There are however a significant number of Labour voters in the ward and these are an important factor in General Elections.
+There are however a significant number of Labour voters.

 The ward is mostly residential, but also contains Highdown School and Sixth Form Centre as well as the green spaces of Albert Road Park, Balmore Walk and Bugs Bottom.

 Mapledurham Ward was created relatively recently and is unique in Reading in only having one councillor (who has always been Conservative).
 It has a population of just over 3,000, an electorate of around 2,300 and just over 1,200 dwellings (most commonly larger detached).
-As with Thames Ward though it is unlikely that the ward will ever return anything other than a Conservative councillor there is significant support for the Labour Party.
+As with Thames Ward though, there is significant support for the Labour Party.

 The ward includes Mapledurham Playing Fields, a small part of which is the planned location of The Heights Free School.
 This planned development is strongly opposed by a relatively small group of local residents and is consensually supported by the North of the River Labour Party.